matteyeux/sysnet_c/README.md

 You can now cross-compile sysnet for Raspberry Pi and also build and `.deb` to install it.
 Make sure to have the toolchain setup in your $PATH.

-For Ubuntu : `sudo apt-get install gcc-arm-linux-gnueabihf`

-Then run `make rpi` to build sysnet for Raspberry Pi <br>

 ### Credits

 Tool developed by [@matteyeux](https://twitter.com/matteyeux)